stronnag/IORCalc/docs/README.md

      ![certificate](assets/iorcalc6.png)

 * **Set printer font**.
 By default, the system default `Monospace` font is used.
-This optiom presents a Font Button allowing an alternate font to be used.
+This option presents a Font Button allowing an alternate font to be used.
 This is also cached for future use
      ![certificate](assets/iorcalc7.png)

     Clicking on the Font Button opens a larger dialog allowing selection of a different font.